 1. Visit floating markets in the early morning

 The Floating markets are icons of Vietnam, just like the rice fields and the conical hat, which may come into your mind when you talk about Vietnam.
-They date back to hundreds of years ago, and now become an important part of local life in the Mekong Delta.
-It’s said, some of the local people here spend their whole life on the floating market and take their boats as their home.
+They date back to hundreds of years ago and have now become an important part of local life in the Mekong Delta.
+It’s said some of the local people here spend their whole life on the floating market and take their boats as their homes.

-Activity recommended: wake up early in the morning, and take a breakfast cruise to Cai Rang floating market, the most popular one in Mekong Delta, boasting about 250 boats selling various kinds of vegetables, fruits, etc. You can enjoy delicious food and fresh fruit juices on the cruise as your breakfast, take very nice pictures of the bustling and vibrant floating market, and even bargain for some fresh fruits.
+Strongly recommended: wake up early in the morning, and take a breakfast cruise to Cai Rang floating market, the most popular in Mekong Delta, boasting about 250 boats selling various kinds of vegetables, fruits, etc. You can enjoy delicious food and fresh fruit juices on the cruise as your breakfast, take very nice pictures of the bustling and vibrant floating market, and even bargain for some fresh fruit.

 2. Shop for souvenirs in local markets and streets

 What souvenirs to buy in Vietnam?
-The best 10 souvenirs are silk (including silk scarf, silk clothes, silk paintings, etc.), Ao Dai (Vietnamese traditional dress), conical hat (aka. leaf hat or non la), handmade embroidery, wooden clogs (guoc moc), hand fan, pop-up paper cards, bamboo and wooden products, ceramic, and lacquerware.
+The best 10 souvenirs are silk (including silk scarves, silk clothes, silk paintings, etc.), Ao Dai (Vietnamese traditional dress), conical hats (aka. leaf hat or non la), handmade embroidery, wooden clogs (guoc moc), hand fans, pop-up paper cards, bamboo and wooden products, ceramics, and lacquerware.

 A street-side shop selling conical hats.

-When shopping in Vietnam, don't forget to use the art of bargain, which is supposed to be one of the most special elements.
-To shop like a local, you need to bargain for some products successfully.
+When shopping in Vietnam, don't forget to use the art of bargaining, which is supposed to be one of the most special elements.
+To shop like a local, you need to bargain successfully for some products.
 And learning some useful Vietnamese phrases is really helpful.

 Talk like a local

-We know it is hard to learn a language well, especial one that is very different from your native language, like Vietnamese.
-But, we can start with simple phrases that commonly used in daily conversations so that you can greet with locals you meet, and even gain insight into their life.
+We know it is hard to learn a language well, especially one that is very different from your native language, like Vietnamese is.
+But, we can start with simple phrases commonly used in daily conversations so that you can greet with locals you meet, and even gain insight into their life.
 They will be happy to hear these phrases from you.

 |Hi/hello/good morning/good afternoon /good evening||Xin chào!||Sin chow|